arvindkrishna87/STAT390_CMIL_Fall2025/Code/MIL/MIL_trainer_9Dec_JointFinal/README.md

 **Before submitting:**
 1. Update the email in the sbatch file: Replace `YOUR_NETID@u.northwestern.edu` with your actual NetID
 2. Verify the account and partition settings match your Quest allocation
+3. Modify logging directory if needed: Logs are currently set to `/projects/e32998/MIL_training/logs/` in the sbatch files

 ### Monitoring Jobs
 ```bash